Best Cast Iron Skillets for Home Cooks (2026)

 • Size: 12 inches

-• Design: Ergonomic handles, spatula-friend-friendly sidewalls
+• Design: Ergonomic handle, spatula-friendly sidewalls

 • Pour spouts: Both sides